hi-ro-to/FastScrollingCollectionView/README.md

 We can load ahead images if you use the following delegate method.
 `func collectionView(_ collectionView: UICollectionView, prefetchItemsAt indexPaths: [IndexPath]) {`

+※ loaded images will be often shown on the wrong cell because UICollectionViewCell is reused.
-And use queue (`ImageLoadOperation`) to cancel loading images when the cell showing loaded image get out of screen because UICollectionViewCell is reused and loaded image is often shown on wrong cell.
+So, Use queue (`ImageLoadOperation`) to cancel loading images when the cell showing them gets out of screen.

 ## 4. Use Integer for cell size

-It is easier for UICollectionView to calculate cell size.
+It is easier for the system to calculate UICollectionViewCell size.

 ## 5. Reuse objects

-Initialization is slow, especially UIView.
+Initialization is slow, especially of UIView.
 We should avoid initializing as possible as we can.

 Like this.

 ```
 guard imageView == nil else { return }

+// initialize an imageView
 ```

 ## 6. Avoid heavy drawing processing